rafaeljusto/shelter/README.md

 installation
 ============

-The shelter projects depends on the following packages:
+Shelter project depends on the following packages:
 * labix.org/v2/mgo

-All the above packages can be installed using the command: go get <package_name>
+The above packages can be installed using the command "go get package_name".

 All system objects are persisted using a MongoDB database, this NoSQL database was choosen because we can embed dependency objects, and avoid table relations in a relational